SVF-tools/WebSVF/src/codemap_extension/README.md

 **2. Click statusbar to show 3D CODE MAP**

-Trying to click on the button at the bottom left.
+Trying to click on the button at the bottom left to run or stop.

 <img src="https://github.com/SVF-tools/WebSVF/blob/master/src/codemap_extension/images/red.png" width='480'>

-After a while time to wait all function load.
+After a while time to wait all function load. if always loading, you can cancel it by **`[X]`** close the page.

 <img src="https://github.com/SVF-tools/WebSVF/blob/master/src/codemap_extension/images/load.png" width='480'>

-It will show the red block when all function stopped.
+It will show the red block when all function stopped or show blue block when code map running.

 <img src="https://github.com/SVF-tools/WebSVF/blob/master/src/codemap_extension/images/blue.png" width='480'>